cvs-health/testilo/README.md

 This job is ready to be executed by Testaro.

-If, however, you requested a merger **with** test isolation, then `merge` would act as if another instance of
+If, however, you requested a merger **with** isolation, then `merge` would act as if another instance of

     ```javaScript
     {